docknetwork/api-docs/source/index.html.md

 Dock credentials support [anonymous credentials](https://blog.dock.io/anonymous-credentials/) using Zero Knowledge Proofs and [Selective Disclosure](https://www.dock.io//post/selective-disclosure) by using the BBS+ signing algorithm when issuing the credential.
 To enable this functionality, simply set the `algorithm` field in the request to `bbsdock+`.

+<h3 id="credential-distribution">Credential Distribution</h3>

+Dock's API has built in credential distribution on issuance, allowing you to send credentials directly to a holder's email and/or Dock-compatible wallet.
+You can achieve this by supplying the `recipientEmail` field and `distribute: true` in your request.
+For DID distribution, simply set the `credentialSubject.id` property to the holder's DID.

 <aside class="warning">
 This operation counts towards your monthly transaction/credential issuance limit for each successful call
 </aside>